-Kallor's previous album, Exhilaration - Dickinson and Yeats Songs, features his song-settings of poems by Emily Dickinson, William Butler Yeats, and Christina Rossetti sung by mezzo-soprano Adriana Zabala.
+Kallor's previous song album, Exhilaration - Dickinson and Yeats Songs, features his settings of poems by Emily Dickinson, William Butler Yeats, and Christina Rossetti sung by mezzo-soprano Adriana Zabala.
 Opera News wrote: "Kallor knows how to make these words sing, and Zabala gives perfect flight to them."

 The Abby Whiteside Foundation presented Kallor's Carnegie Hall debut in Weill Recital Hall in 2007.
 Harris Goldsmith wrote: "It took but a few impeccably shaped phrases to make it plain that Kallor is a formidably well-trained technician and a master of stylish proportion as well...
 This superb recital debut truly established a new, important voice in our musical annals."

 Kallor (pronounced "KAY-ler") was born in Cleveland, Ohio and raised in West Hartford, Connecticut.
 He began improvising on the piano in his home as soon as he could walk over to it, began taking classical piano lessons when he was six, and added jazz lessons a few years later.
 He graduated from Tufts University with a degree in American Studies.
-Kallor lives in New York City, where he makes excellent use of his MetroCard.